-As Breeding Business outlines, postpartum depression may actually occur in dogs just as it does in human mothers.
+As Breeding Business outlines, postpartum depression may occur in dogs just as it does in human mothers.

-So if a new Rottweiler mom is suddenly showing a loss of interest in or even unexplained aggression towards her newborn puppies, it is definitely worth talking about with your veterinarian to see if your dog may need support.
+So if a new Rottweiler mom is suddenly showing a loss of interest in or even unexplained aggression towards her newborn puppies, it is worth talking with your veterinarian to see if your dog may need support.

 How to Protect Newborn Rottweiler Puppies After Whelping

 Even experienced dog breeders can experience a lot of stress and anxiety around the time of whelping.

 This is not a task you should attempt to tackle solo!
 There is too much to do and too many unknowns that may go wrong.